Western Cache Corridor | Cache County | Study

 Study Overview

-The Utah Department of Transportation (UDOT), Cache County, and the Cache Metropolitan Planning Organization (CMPO) are partnering to plan for the future transportation needs of western Cache Valley and further develop solutions to accommodate planned growth.
-The Western Cache Corridor Planning and Environmental Linkages (PEL) Study is a proactive planning effort to help Cache County and the surrounding region identify regional transportation needs on the west side of the county.
-By looking ahead, the study gives us a chance to evaluate corridor options, coordinate with local communities and agencies, and preserve corridor opportunities before growth and development limit choices.
+The Utah Department of Transportation (UDOT), Cache County, and the Cache Metropolitan Planning Organization (CMPO) are partnering to conduct the Western Cache Corridor Planning and Environmental Linkages (PEL) Study.
+This proactive planning effort will help Cache County and UDOT identify future transportation needs on the west side of the county.
+By planning ahead, the study provides an opportunity to evaluate transportation options, coordinate with local communities and agencies, and preserve future opportunities before growth and development limit choices.

 The goal of this effort is to identify the transportation needs, eliminate unreasonable alternatives, and determine the location of a western corridor to inform future transportation and land development decisions, as well as allow for corridor preservation.
 A PEL strategy allows planning studies and information and decisions made during the planning phase to be used in subsequent environmental approvals required under the National Environmental Policy Act (NEPA).

-- Document environmental resources, land use, and community considerations to support informed decision-making.
+- Consider environmental resources, land use, and community values throughout the study.

 Study Map